ubccr/xdmod-ondemand/tools/xdmod-ondemand-export/README.md

 again, just delete its entry in the JSON file before the next run of the script.

-For additional assistance, please contact the [XDMoD team](mailto:ccr-xdmod-help@buffalo.edu).
+For additional assistance, please [submit a ticket](https://support.access-ci.org/open-a-ticket) — for "ACCESS User Support Issue," choose "XDMoD Question."